 Where will we stay?

-Convergence will be held at historic St. John’s College, Durham with buildings dating to the Georgian period.
-There are a limited number of single rooms with ensuite facilities available.
+Convergence will be held at historic St. John’s College, Durham University with buildings dating to the Georgian period.
+At night, the group will stay at the Durham Marriott Hotel Royal County.
 These accommodations are included in the conference pricing.

 The Wesley Heritage Extension Tour will include one night accommodation at the Bristol Marriott City Centre.
 Bristol is home to the New Room Chapel, which is a short walk from the hotel.
 Single room accommodations are included in the pricing.

 The remainder of the accommodations on the Extension Tour will be at the London School of Theology.
-There are a limited number of single rooms with ensuite facilities available.
 These accommodations are included in the conference pricing.

 What will we see?

 Historic Durham has been a center of theological education for 1,000 years.
 Durham Castle and Cathedral are a UNESCO World Heritage Site and considered to be the finest example of Norman Architecture in the world.
 The Cathedral, built in the late 11th and early 12th centuries to house the relics of St. Cuthbert (evangelizer of Northumbria) and the Venerable Bede, will serve not only as a place of worship for us, but also a place of learning.

 Those who choose to participate in the Wesley Heritage Extension Tour will see key sites in Epworth, Bristol, Oxford, and London.
 Free time on your own is included in both Convergence and in the Extension (which includes at least one full day in London).